m-stein/m-stein.github.io/_posts/2016-02-13-recording-genode-screencasts-2.markdown

 But before this, I had to build *avconv* with *fbdev* support – meaning with the *avdevice* library – first .
-This can be achieved by adapting the `libav/config.*` files in the Genode sources.
+This can be achieved by adapting the `libav / config.*` files in the Genode sources.
 I configured *avdevice* in a way that it merely brings *fbdev* support.
 This way, the external dependencies were kept at a minimum.
-Then, as a starting point for my VFS back-end, I created a copy of the `vfs/log_file_system.h` header named `vfs/lxfb_file_system.h`.
-I stripped it down to the mere declarations and added some statements in `vfs/file_system_factory.cc` to make my new LXFB file-system known to the VFS plugin.
+Then, as a starting point for my VFS back-end, I created a copy of the
+`vfs / log_file_system.h` header named `vfs / lxfb_file_system.h`.
+I stripped
+it down to the mere declarations and added some statements in `vfs / file_system_factory.cc` to make my new LXFB file-system known to the VFS plugin.
 After that, I added an LXFB file to my `avconv.run` that uses the back
 end: